-Debt service payments are routinely paid by the Corporation from appropriations it receives from the State, monthly swap receipts and earnings on investments.
-Debt service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such and 2) the variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement, as all but approximately \$630,000 of LGAC's variable rate bonds are hedged.
-The Corporation's fixed interest rate bonds have interest rates that range from 2.0 percent to 6.0 percent.
-The Corporation's interest rate exchange agreements' fixed interest rate legs range from 3.15 percent to 3.26 percent.
-The projected rates, that are detailed within the footnotes shown on the Debt Service Fund and Statement of Borrowed Debt schedules, are the same rates that were used in the 2013-14 Budget Request previously provided to the Division of the Budget.
-The actual payments on variable rate and synthetic fixed rate bonds may vary based on a variety of factors including market fluctuations.
+Debt Service payments are routinely paid by the Corporation from appropriations it receives from the State, monthly swap receipts and earnings on investments.
+Debt Service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such and 2) the variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement, as all but approximately \$630,000 of LGAC's variable rate bonds are hedged.
+The Corporation's fixed interest rate bonds have interest rates that range from 3.0 percent to 5.5 percent.
+The Corporation's interest rate exchange agreements' fixed interest rate legs range from 3.151 percent to 3.261 percent.
+The actual payments on variable rate and synthetic fixed rate bonds may vary based on a variety of factors including changes in interest rates and other market fluctuations.